-Jiouchtas in the ancient times was considered a sacred mountain, mainly because it resembles a human face that looks to the sky from the northwest.
-Even today the human like mountain causes awe.
-According to the legend, this is the face of Zeus and the mountain is his tomb.
+Jiouchtas in ancient times was considered a sacred mountain, mainly because it resembles a human face that looks to the sky from the northwest.
+Even today the human face- like mountain causes interest for its anthropomorphic shape.
+According to the legend, this is the face of the greek Zeus and the mountain is his tomb.
 Indeed the name Jiouchtas is a corruption of the Latin word for Zeus, Jupiter.

 The mountain was very important for the Minoans since it was the first mountain they saw while their ships approached the shores of Crete.
-Here they built two Minoan shrines, the one at the highest point of the mountain (Psili Korfi) and the second at the position Anemospilia.
+Here they built at least two Minoan sanctuaries, the one at the highest point of the mountain (Psili Korfi) and the second at the position Anemospilia.

 The sanctuary of the Giouchtas peak is the most important and largest peak sanctuary in Crete and was directly dependent on Knossos with covered and open spaces for accommodation, storage and rituals. .